In This Article

 Sometimes, even the best relationships have an expiration date.
-We’ve written about how breaking up with your S.O. can be one of the most difficult things to do in your relationship, but what about how to deal after the separation?
-That stage can be full of just as much anxiety, sadness, and a major rollercoaster of emotions as you adjust––to what was, what just happened, and what might be in future days.
+Divorce is perhaps one of the most difficult things you may undergo in life, but the period after a breakup can produce as much anxiety and sadness as the divorce itself.
+You'll probably experience a rollercoaster of emotions as you adjust to what was, what just happened, and what might be in future days.

 Sweat It Out

-So what will it be: Go back to school?
-Dive into work to prep for that promotion?
+So what will it be?
+Going back to school?
+Diving head-first into work in preparation for a promotion?
 Spending more time with the kids?
-The opportunities are infinite.
+Whatever you decide to tackle, the possibilities are infinite.